keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

                 creds = None  # Force new auth flow
 ```

+_note: these snippets may get out-of-sync versus their github equivalents.
+Apologies if this gets out-of-date!_

 ### Handling Refresh Token Expiration

 Google's refresh tokens can expire after extended periods of inactivity or if the user changes their password.
 The authentication module gracefully handles this: